Qoosim/Todo-List/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running on your machine, follow these simple steps.

 ### You need npm installed in your comnputer